 "Planet eStream came just at the right time.
 It was installed and up and running just in time for us to capture footage of the delivery of our 23 pianos, which was a spectacular sight.
 This was live streamed with Planet eStream via the Loughborough Endowed Schools’ community website so that our entire school community could be part of the excitement.
 We also live streamed the celebration concert.
 Capturing this one-off event was so important to us and Planet eStream has helped us create a visual account which will go down in the schools’ history."
 Caroline Winship, E-Learning Coordinator, Loughborough Endowed Schools

-Some live broadcasts are enhanced by delivering two live sources to the viewer simultaneously.
+Some live broadcasts are enriched by delivering two live sources to the viewer simultaneously.
 In an educational setting, lessons and lectures are enhanced by being able to see the presenter and their presentation materials concurrently.
-Planet eStream enables your users to select both a camera feed for the presenter and desktop capture as a second source to clearly capture the presentation materials, both sources can then be recorded and streamed live at the highest possible quality.
+Planet eStream enables your users to select both a camera feed for the presenter and desktop capture as a second source to clearly capture the presentation materials, both sources are delivered in a single picture in picture video stream at high quality.

 "We have up to 500 medical students in a variety of locations attending one class.
 The lecturer needs to be able to present live to them all and control several different rooms.
 Planet eStream’s live encoder is proving to be a vital part of successful learning delivery in this environment."
 Juha Eskelinen, Chief Information Officer, University of Eastern Finland